 Where applications are received from multiple birth or same-year siblings the following procedure will be followed: if one child is selected for a place according to one of the numbered oversubscription criteria, the multiple birth/same-year sibling will be ranked immediately below Children Looked After.

-Music aptitude application to be returned to the school.
+Optional Music aptitude application form to be submitted online through the school's website.

 Musical aptitude scheme

 Full details of the specialist music scheme are given on the school's website:

 www.wlfs.org/admissions/musical-aptitude ☐